By: Ian Burleigh

 - 36% of listeners are Non-White

 With these stats in mind, we begin to see that Podcasts are not just an entertainment option, but also an opportunity for content marketing – providing the hosts an opportunity to cultivate a loyal, active following predicated on ideas and points of view.
 Many of today’s successful podcasts are centered around a conversation – whether it be an interview between the host(s) and guest(s) or a current events conversation between the hosts.
+I listen to a few different Technology Podcasts and they even offer advice and support with certain products such as printers, phones etc. You can find a podcast for anything and everything – trust me!
 If you don’t know where to begin in choosing a podcast to listen to, you can head to Likewise, a site that can give you personalized recommendations based on things you enjoy.
 One absolute fan-favorite (to the tune of hundreds of thousands to millions of listens/views) is Joe Rogan’s “The Joe Rogan Experience”.
 This is so popular because of his interviews that give listeners a candid look into the minds of both Rogan and his guests.
 Successful podcasts are those that don’t focus on pandering to one group or another to gain an audience.
 Instead, they present an authentic POV from themselves and their guests, understanding that those who agree with or respect their POV will convert from a casual listener to an avid fan and follower – aka, part of their “army.”
 The concept of content marketing materializes when savvy podcasters are able to leverage their army of followers to generate revenue for themselves.
 One podcast that has done this brilliantly (disclaimer: shameless plug for one of my favorites) is The Brilliant Idiots Podcast.